Bristol Women’s Voice on the Prevention of male Violence Against Women and Girls

 - Men’s feelings of entitlement, their right to dominate and their right to have power and control over women – their bodies and their behaviour – are the foundation of gender-based violence.
 In the largest ever multinational study of male violence against women , the most common motivation of men who have admitted to rape is feelings of entitlement: 70-80% of men who had raped reported that they believed they had the right to sex.

-- The second most frequently reported motivation was related to entertainment-seeking.
+- The second most frequently reported motivation was related to entertainment-seeking, the third to relief of boredom.

 - The most identified attitudinal risk factor for men’s sexual and domestic violence and coercion against women globally stems from gender inequality – a belief in the dominance of men, and their needs or wishes and bodies, over women.